fanniew506/js-game/README.md

 If they do collide with the obstacles, then a game over modal appears and allows the player to play again by pressing 'enter'.

 <img src="images/about/game_over.png" style="border:1px solid black" width="400"/>

+## To Do's

+- [ ] Generate different backgrounds for different levels.
+- [ ] Add coin collect sounds and background music.

 ## More Information